-Pakistan passenger train crash claims 15 lives
+Pakistan passenger train derailment claims dozens of lives

-Pakistan train crash: Deadly derailment of passenger train claims 15 lives
+Pakistan train crash: Deadly derailment of passenger train claims dozens of lives

 Casualties are expected to go up